Dudejoe870/DigiDAW/README.md

 If you do not have a CPU from 2013 or later (2015 or later for AMD) then you can choose to use only AVX, however if your CPU doesn't support even that you can disable SIMD entirely (not recommended) using the DIGIDAW_COMPILE_WITH_AVX and DIGIDAW_AVX2 compile options respectively.
+Dynamic dispatch (automatically selecting which extensions to use) is currently not implemented, but possible.

 ## Supported Audio Backends